 Once the anus, rectum, and sigmoid colon have been evacuated, the specialist will make the stoma from one of the current entry point locales.
 The stoma is typically set on the left half of the mid-region.

 Initial, a little plate of skin will be expelled from the entry point site.
 The open end of the diving colon will be pulled through this site to the surface of the skin. (this sort of stoma is called an “end colostomy”) the stoma will be sewed set up.
 The stomach depression will be washed out and a little waste tube will be embedded into one of the lower stomach entry point destinations.
 This seepage tube will advance recuperating of the tissue inside your belly.
-At last, your specialist will painstakingly examine the stomach cavity and join the entry points shut.
+At last, your laparoscopic surgeon in Delhi will painstakingly examine the stomach cavity and join the entry points shut.